nsidc/git-training/doc/tutorial/working-locally/07-branch.md

 At this point, let's say you realize that you need to work on a change without disrupting the `main` branch, which other people (or you) might be relying on.

+Typically, the `main` branch is treated by teams as the source of truth, and effort is made to ensure that all commits on `main` are "correct" (i.e. accurate information, or working code).
+Since branching is so easy and fast in `git`, there is no reason _not_ to do all of our work in branches!

 ## Create a new branch

 Run `git branch` to see which branches currently exist: